Traffic Offence Lawyers Adelaide | Infringements and Traffic Expiation Notices

 I have a trial at the Magistrates Court, will there be a jury?

-My son is 16 years old and has been charged.
-What are the penalties available for youth offenders?
+What are the penalties for youth offenders?

 The final decision on penalty is up to the Magistrate.
 However, if your solicitor has negotiated with Prosecution regarding the desired outcome, any agreement can be helpful in persuading the Magistrate as to what should be imposed as a penalty.
 Therefore, we suggest that you obtain advice from one of our solicitors at the earliest possible opportunity.